 This question is popping up everywhere... especially on LinkedIn and other social media platforms.
 OK, maybe all those professionals behind those lovely smiling photos are not screaming “WTF,” but it certainly feels like it.
 And it might be on your mind as well.
 Is this just another marketing fad, another buzzword...
-Does B2B storytelling really matter in the business to business world, and what does it actually mean?
+Does B2B storytelling really matter in the business to business world, and what does storytelling for business actually mean?

 Many great marketing minds have created countless blogs, articles, books, and podcasts (yes, countless), but we're here to write about what I consider powerful brand storytelling to be and how you can easily start using it to further augment your marketing strategy.